 • ensure good management practice and tenant engagement through our Environmental Audit which is central to our property investment process for clients

-The firm’s objectives will be met by setting a framework of environmental objectives and targets, which will be reviewed regularly by the Environmental Management Committee in order to ensure continual improvement of our EMS.
+These objectives will be met by setting a framework of environmental objectives and targets, which will be reviewed by the Environmental Management Performance Review Team in order to ensure continual improvement of our EMS.

 CCLA’s executive directors have ultimate responsibility for environmental management.
 Our environmental manager is responsible for day-to-day management of the EMS.
 We recognise that all staff have a part to play in improving CCLA’s environmental performance, and training will be provided as necessary to ensure our objectives are met.